-Pasta With Goat Cheese, Chicken, Asparagus & Mushrooms
+Pasta With Goat Cheese, Chicken, Asparagus and Mushrooms

 Food photography can be bewildering at times.

 When I looked through the viewfinder, the main thing I saw was this luscious, creamy goat cheese sauce covering every bite of this dish.
 But strangely after uploading my photos — of course after having devoured this for lunch with a friend — the sauce is just barely visible.
 What the what?!

 Still.
 Take my word for it.
 You goat-cheese-lovers will go nuts over this one.

 I definitely did!
 This was my first time making a goat cheese sauce, and it made me regret the years of just dotting my pastas with little crumbles here and there.
 This sauce is ridiculous!!!
 So full of great, well-balanced flavor with just a few ingredients.
 And, it only took about three minutes to whip up, making this pasta a 20-minute meal.
 Yet one more reason why I will be making it again.
 Stat.

 Pasta with Goat Cheese, Chicken, Asparagus & Mushrooms

 - 1 lb. pasta of choice

 - 2-3 boneless, skinless chicken breasts, cut into bite-sized pieces